FruitieX/homelab/README.md

   # Show status of all your pods
   kubectl get pods -A

-  # Show details of all pods in pihole namespace
-  kubectl describe pod -n pihole

   # Show status of all flux resources
   flux get all -A